Jlucu4ka228/PotatoNV/README.md

 - Download [the latest release](https://github.com/mashed-potatoes/PotatoNV/releases) of PotatoNV.
 - Start PotatoNV.

-> 💡 All bootloaders are flashing to RAM, so an incorrect bootloader cannot harm the device.
+> 💡 All bootloaders are flashing to ROM, so an incorrect bootloader cannot harm the device.

 > 💡 `Disable FBLOCK` checkbox disables a special securtiy check.
 > That modification allows you to flash/erase secure partitions or execute oem commands,